bitsofcotton/ddpmopt/README.md

 Also, we should use huge number of the input datas because of non context-full but calculation over-{} return result gained otherwise.
 However, we recommend you and us to use denlarge sharpen chain on goki_check_cc after predg/qredg.

+# Tips on accuracy
+We need huge accuracy to get accurate upbounded result on \[pq\]redg.
+This is because the complexity upper bound hypothesis we make depends on calculation accuracy itself.

 # Usage:
     ./ddpmopt 0  <in0.ppm> ... > cache.txt
     ./ddpmopt 00 <in0.ppm> ... > cache.txt